xbach/docs/trezor-user/labeling.rst

 How do TREZOR and Dropbox work together?
 ----------------------------------------

 If you are interested how it works in the background, it's actually quite simple!
-MyTREZOR will create a folder “/apps/trezor/” in your Dropbox and store labels for each TREZOR account in a separate file.
+TREZOR Wallet will create a folder "/Apps/TREZOR/" in your Dropbox and store labels for each TREZOR account in a separate file.
 You can back up those files and use them to restore all the labels in case you lose access to your Dropbox account!

 Files are encrypted with AES-256 using a private key derived from your TREZOR for this single purpose.
 It's also not possible to use Dropbox to reveal your payment history, your actual account balance or to rebuild your recovery seed!